 They may want to be a symbol of the very existence of gay people and thereby fight the assumption that everyone is straight.
 They may want to find other gay women with which to build community or to find a girlfriend.
 Or they may simply want to ward off the unwanted attention of men.
 The style choices made by lesbians, then, aren’t simply about fashion or some internal inclination towards the masculine, as our confessor neatly illustrates.
 In some cases, at least a little bit, they’re strategic communication.

-Related, see our fun post titled Revisioning Aspirational Hair.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
-You can follow her on Twitter, Facebook, and Instagram.
+Related, see our fun post titled Revisioning Aspirational Hair.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.